Anyone who’s been involved in managing or delivering an event knows that all the planning in the world cannot prevent things going wrong.

 It’s essential, then, that you’re prepared to manage them - and not just you, because with the best will in the world you can't be everywhere at the same time.
 So this means you need to put in place the critical elements of an incident response and management system, AND make sure every member of your workforce has the information they need to act on your behalf in those moments.

-To help you prepare, we’ll run through some elements of incident management so you can be ready for anything that might “potentially” go wrong at your event.
+To help you prepare, we’ll run through some elements of incident management so you can be ready for the risks you know about, as well as those that you can't predict.
 We’ll start with a little context and then cover: